NASA-PDS/llms-and-pds/README.md

 # My Project

-Code used to experiemnt with LLM for PDS
+Code used to experiment with LLM for PDS

 ## Prerequisites

 python 3.9

-## User Quickstart

-Install with:

-    pip install my_pds_module

-If possible, make it so that your program works out of the box without any additional configuration—but see the [Configuration](###configuration) section for details.

-To execute, run:

-    (put your run commands here)

 ## Code of Conduct